uamakernyc/grading-policy/grading-policy/how-courses-are-graded.md

 Each course has a collection of standards which represent the required knowledge, content, and skills, which a student must master in order to pass the course and earn credit.
 Students are provided with a minimum of three opportunities to demonstrate their competancy for each of the standards within the course as part of formal AtBat assessments.
 To pass a course and recieve credit, a student must demonstrate an acceptable level of mastery for a minimum of 65% of the course standards, as described in the implementation section of this grading policy.

-## Non-mastery based factors

-UA Maker groups non-mastery based factors such as professionalism, effort, behavior, participation, and attendance, into an additional school-wide set of standards called "Success Strategies".
-This collection of standards is integrated into each course and provides students with personal feedback about their classroom conduct.
-Assessment of these standards contributes to the overall grade for the course.

-Each course at UA Maker includes non-mastery based factors using the Success Strategies standards collection.
-Assessment of these standards is limited in scope, such that performance on these measures does not primarily determine the course grade.
-The calculation of scores using these standards is addressed in the Implementation section of this grading policy, but may be modified for individual courses as outlined in the applicable syllabus.

 ## Regents Exams